tyoo37/dendrocat/README.rst

     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

 A package for detecting and processing sources in radio images.
-The core of$dendrocat contains infrastructure for source detection using $astrodendro, noisy source rejection, cataloging, and photometry.
+The core of dendrocat contains infrastructure for source detection using `astrodendro <https://github.com/dendrograms/astrodendro>`__, noisy source rejection, cataloging, and photometry.
 Auxiliary classes and methods provide more specialized analysis on already-photometered data.

 Features
 --------

-- Source detection using $astrodendro
+- Source detection using `astrodendro <https://github.com/dendrograms/astrodendro>`__
 - A suite of customizable apertures, each with masking functionality
 - Signal-to-noise calculation
 - SNR-based source rejection